Perspective | Trump’s plunging blood oxygen level is just what the 25th Amendment is for

 While it is tempting to target a specific oxygen saturation level below 90, this is more of a warning signal than a bright-line distinction.
 Low levels could be reversed with supplemental oxygen or, more ominously, be the start of a steep and quick decline.
 In any case, when the president gets into that danger zone, serious discussions about Section 3 should be initiated because the situation could get out of hand quickly.
 Think of breaching 90 percent as an early indicator of very significant trouble.

 The drafters of the 25th Amendment never clearly specified when a president was “unable” to discharge the office and powers of the presidency.
-They wisely left vague the criteria for presidential ability, neither anticipating covid-19 nor the diagnostic benefits of a pulse oximeter.
+They wisely left the criteria for presidential ability vague, neither anticipating covid-19 nor the diagnostic benefits of a pulse oximeter.
 While no single number can speak to all our values, a pulse oximeter reading can give an objective, evidence-based way to make a decision that would otherwise be politically fraught.
 Blood oxygen levels can also be monitored as a harbinger of recovery and the reversal of this designation.

 I fervently hope that none of this comes to pass, that the president has a mild case of covid-19 and that he and the first lady recover fully.
 The odds are in the president’s favor.
 But when it comes to the health of the nation, we have to plan for the worst-case scenario while we hope for the best.
 A simple pulse oximeter may be just what the doctor ordered if we hope to avoid a constitutional crisis.